AMKorn/68K-Game/README.md

 * Gravity acceleration
 * Jump.
 * Added platforms
-* Added collisions with platforms on both axes
+* Push down to place a platform on your location.

 ## TO-DO
-* Addable platforms
+* Reset button to destroy all placed platforms.
 * Enemies
 * Levels
 * Sistema de vidas